Welcome to Beachfront on Aore

 This home was built in memory of our beloved son, Phoenix, who dreamed of living simply in Vanuatu but tragically passed before seeing that dream come true.
 In his honour, the beach has been lovingly named Pixy Beach, and it now serves as a peaceful, healing place that carries his spirit.

-The property is part of a 173-acre estate owned by the Murray family.
-We currently have four homes here and operate a working plantation with cacao, vanilla, pepper, and coffee.
+The property is part of a 173-acre plantation owned by the Murray family.
+We currently have four homes here and operate a working plantation with Cacao, Vanilla, Pepper, and Coffee.
 We are fortunate to welcome like-minded visitors and leaseholders who share in our vision of sustainable, simple living.
 Our family motto is:

 “Live simply, so others can simply live.”